SSMV01/ccmd/manual/Creating a new custom command.md

 ## Creating a new custom command

-### Writing your commands directly into the cmds.csv file
+### Writing your commands directly into the commands.csv file
 <br>

 1: Open the csv file:

 ```
-ccmd --opencsv
+ccmd
 ```

 2: Write the Actual Commands first, then the Command Name seperated by a comma as shown below: